This tutorial has been updated and can be found here:

 But first, you need your postcard front design, a layer of stiff sew-in Peltex, a light to medium weight regular fusible interfacing and a backing to write your message on.

 Step 1: Create your postcard front design This ice cream cone is paper pieced.
 When I raw edge applique a design, I use Wonder Under for fusing the pieces together.
 Lay your design on the Peltex.
-Pressing them together helps keep the layers together while you top stitch your design to the Peltex.
+Pressing them together helps keep the layers together while you top stitch on your design through the Peltex.

 Now do ALL your stitching before you add the backing.